 The weather (or why moving to Tennessee in the summer is a terrible idea)

 The climate in Tennessee varies depending on the area you live in.
 That is primarily due to the vastly different terrain and geographical influences in different parts of the state.
 Overall, however, the climate is temperate.
 Tennessee experiences mild winters and warm summers.
 Summer, in particular, is a difficult season for many residents.
 Although the temperatures only reach into the 90s on average, humidity can be very high.

 Your housing options in Tennessee

+The first thing you should consider if you want to move house to Tennessee is housing.
 Tennessee offers a variety of housing options.
 House or apartment, rural or urban, cheap or expensive – it’s up to you!
 Currently, the median house value is around $159,400.
 While this may seem like quite a lot, it’s actually lower than the national average.
-And if you’re not looking to own home, you can always rent.
-The average cost of rent in Tennessee is around $1,315/month.
+And if you’re not looking to own a home, you can always rent.
+The average cost of rent in Tennessee is around $1,315/month